KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined_app.md

 * How much does it cost (time/resources) to reach new users?
 * How much will customer support cost?

-### Reach, User Engagement, Customer Relationship Management
-* How will user segments be reached?
-* How easy is it to retain customers?

 ## Funding
 Capital required